semgrep/semgrep-docs/docs/faq.md

 #### SAST

-Both Semgrep and Snyk offer SAST solutions that are out of the box.
+Both Semgrep and Snyk offer out-of-the-box SAST solutions.
 Semgrep makes it easier to customize the rules that run against your code.
-Furthermore, when you know which rules were run, you can analyze your results to see if the relevant vulnerabilities were caught.
+Because these rules are visible and customizable, you can analyze your results to see if the relevant vulnerabilities were caught.

 In addition to selecting your rules, Semgrep allows you to write custom rules to capture use cases driven by your organization's goals.
-To help you write rules, Semgrep Editor provides a structure mode to guide you through the process, allows you to test your in-progress rules, and adds them to your organization’s [Policies page](/semgrep-code/policies).
+To help you write rules, [Semgrep Editor](https://semgrep.dev/playground) provides a structure mode to guide you through the process, allows you to test your in-progress rules, and adds them to your organization’s [Policies page](/semgrep-code/policies).
 Semgrep offers rule-writing capabilities to all users, while Snyk limits it to Enterprise users.

 Both Semgrep and Snyk offer remediation advice for findings identified during scans.
 Snyk displays its recommendations in its UI and CLI, while Semgrep displays remediation advice and guidance in its UI and in the form of PR or MR comments.